 Gadolinium contrast is a very safe drug in almost all patients.
-A rare condition called nephrogenic systemic fibrosis (NSF) has developed in people who have a history of receiving gadolinium contrast agents.
-It occurs principally in people with impaired kidney function.
-If you are at risk for poor kidney function or are over the age of 60, your renal function will be tested prior to administration of gadolinium.
-If your kidneys are not functioning well, we may not be able to perform the test.
+Patients receiving dialysis should schedule to have dialysis right after an MRI with contrast, to assure the contrast agent is cleared from the kidneys.
 A number of different gadolinium agents are on the market.
 The Breast Center is constantly evaluating these agents and selects the formulation with the highest safety profile for use in our patients.

 Breastfeeding and pregnancy

 If you are breastfeeding, you may still have a breast MRI.
-The engorgement of the breast due to lactation does not adversely affect the diagnostic capability of breast MRI.
+You should nurse or pump prior to the test.
 A small amount of gadolinium is excreted in the breast milk.
 If your baby has normal kidneys, the small amount of gadolinium that is consumed will be readily eliminated in the urine.

 If you are pregnant, it is likely that you will not be able to have a breast MRI.
 Breast MRI requires that you lie on your stomach for a period of time that may be uncomfortable during pregnancy.
 In addition the gadolinium agents used for breast MRI have not been approved for use in pregnant women.

 4. Does insurance cover breast MRI?